 It’s also important to note that nexus determinations are made on a fiscal year basis.
 So, if you have a nexus for any part of the fiscal year, you should collect sales tax on any purchases made during that time frame, even if you no longer meet the nexus requirements by the end of the period in question.

 In general, sales of tangible personal property are subject to sales taxes in South Carolina.
 Most services, on the other hand, are not unless they involve the production of a tangible good.
 Installation charges associated with purchasing tangible personal property are not taxable if listed separately on the bill, while set-up charges are taxable in similar situations.

 Most groceries are not taxable, and this encompasses any food meant to be taken home and consumed.
 Items like beverages, snacks, and seasonings are included here, but hot, ready-to-eat foods are not.
 Other excluded items are:

-Exceptions to the tax on prepared food items applies if these meals are served in a facility that cares for elderly or disabled persons, or when sold to certain non-profit organizations that have previously obtained a sales tax exemption certificate from the state.
-It’s also important to note that these exceptions and exemptions apply to the state sales tax, but local tax rates may still apply depending on the regulations in the specific municipality.
+Exceptions to the tax on prepared food items apply if these meals are served in a facility that cares for elderly or disabled persons, or when sold to certain non-profit organizations that have previously obtained a sales tax exemption certificate from the state.
+It’s also important to note that these exceptions and exemptions apply to the state sales tax, but local government tax rates may still apply depending on the regulations in the specific municipality.

-To complete the registration process, you will have to provide certain details about your business including, but not limited to:
+To complete the registration process, you will have to provide certain details about your business, including but not limited to:

 Other information may be required as well based on the nature of your business and your specific situation.